- Camping only in designated areas.

 A: Yes, we accept campground reservations.
 You may reserve campsites 24/7 for this park online or for Camping Cabins.
 Site reservations are available by calling the Reservation Center at (520) 586-2283.
 You can call 7 days a week, from 8 am to 5 pm MST.
 There is a $5 non-refundable reservation fee per site.

 Q: Is it safe to swim in the lake?

 A: Yes it is safe to swim in the lake.
 The water tends to look cloudy or brown because the river continually brings silt down the mountain.

 Q: Can you fish in the lake?

 A: Yes.
-We have mostly catfish and largemouth bass.
+We have mostly catfish, largemouth bass, and walleye.

 Q: Are there any hiking trails or things to do while staying in the park?

 A: Yes.
 There are three trails of varying length.
 The most popular hike is the Petroglyph Trail.
 It wanders through a wide variety of Petroglyphs where it is easy to get a good, up close look at them.
 Petroglyphs are pictures carved into stone by members of ancient Native American cultures.
 Interpretive signs and downloadable guides explain the historic and cultural importance of the images.

 Q: Can I use my personal watercraft on the lake?

 A: Yes the lake has no size restrictions on boats, motors, or personal watercraft.